 You say there was.

 I thought you might say that.
-Well, since I was first affected with a low libido and erectile dysfunction I have researched many things that claim to increase your libido.
+Well, since I was first affected with low libido and erectile dysfunction, I have researched many things that claim to increase your libido.

 And music is one of those things.

 Now you’ll probably agree with me that music has a unique ability to influence how you feel.
-It can boost your energy when you want work out.
+It can boost your energy when you don’t work out.

 And of course, if you listen to the right type of music, it can fire up your sexual desire and put you in the mood for some fun between the sheets (or elsewhere).

 Does Music Increase Your Sexual Desire?